Learning to Act Safely with Limited Exposure and Almost Sure Certainty: Multi-armed bandits

 \begin{definition} Given a \emph{safety specification} $\mu\in[0,1)$, a machine $a$ is said to be $\mu$-unsafe if and only if $\mu_a>\mu$.
 Accordingly, a machine is $\mu$-safe whenever $\mu_a\leq\mu$. \end{definition}

 The safety requirement $\mu$ is a design parameter, and is the only data that the player has access to along with the signal $D_t$.
-We will look at two distinct cases: \begin{enumerate}[label=\Alph*)] \item \emph{Flawless setting} ($\mu=0$): in this setting we only allow for flawless machines, and therefore would like to identify every machine whose probability of damage is non-zero (albeit very small). \item \emph{Relaxed setting} ($\mu>0$): In this setting we want to identify unsafe machines with $\mu_a>\mu$.
+We will look at two distinct cases: \begin{enumerate}[label=\Alph*)] \item \emph{Flawless setting} ($\mu=0$): in this setting any machine with positive probability of giving damage (i.e. $\mu_a>0$) is considered unsafe. \item \emph{Relaxed setting} ($\mu>0$): In this setting we want to identify unsafe machines with $\mu_a>\mu$.
 This means that we allow ``somewhat defective'' machines. \end{enumerate} We will focus first on the flawless setting, as it will allow us to build intuition on how to devise a proper Algorithm and on the values of metrics involved.
 The solution in this case is straightforward: let the agent pull each arm and avoid arms that have led to an unsafe event $D_t=1$.
 For the second case, we will rely on building a one-sided Sequential Probability Ratio Test (SPRT) \cite{wald1945}, that will make us try each machine a sufficient number of times; if the machine is \emph{unsafe}, the test will eventually decide on that hypothesis.

 In both cases, our goal is the same.
 We want to \emph{detect} all the machines that are unsafe.
 To that end, let us define at each round $t\geq 1$ the candidate safe set $\mathcal{A}_t$, which contains all the arms that haven't been classified as unsafe.